SlicerMicro/Slicer-TITAN/README.md

 ![gating on plot](https://user-images.githubusercontent.com/21988487/137833736-1ca21b12-2f94-4e32-b2df-4b7af93ab237.png)

-a) Download "BaselTMA_SP41_15.475kx12.665ky_10000x8500_5_20170905_90_88_X11Y5_242_a0_v2" folder in Sample Data and load into TITAN (refer to "Loading Data" section).
+1. Download "BaselTMA_SP41_15.475kx12.665ky_10000x8500_5_20170905_90_88_X11Y5_242_a0_v2" folder in Sample Data and load into TITAN (refer to "Loading Data" section).
-b) In Data Selection, select ROI and "panck" and "cd45" channels.
+2. In Data Selection, select ROI and "panck" and "cd45" channels.
-c) In Analysis, click "Create Scatter Plot".
+3. In Analysis, click "Create Scatter Plot".
-d) In plot window (top right), click the pin icon to open the plot menu.
+4. In plot window (top right), click the pin icon to open the plot menu.
-e) In the “Interaction mode” drop down, select “select points”.
+5. In the “Interaction mode” drop down, select “select points”.
-f) Make selection on the cluster of points found in the bottom right of plot (shown in image).
+6. Make selection on the cluster of points found in the bottom right of plot (shown in image).
-g) In the box below, select the mask name in order to use for further scatter plot analysis.
+7. In the box below, select the mask name in order to use for further scatter plot analysis.
-h) In Data Selection, choose "cd3" and "cd68" channels.
+8. In Data Selection, choose "cd3" and "cd68" channels.
-i) In Analysis, click “Create Scatter Plot”.
+9. In Analysis, click “Create Scatter Plot”.

 ### Gating on Image/Cell Mask
 1. Type in the name of your gate (eg. T cells)